Applications of the Morava $K$-theory to algebraic groups: Geometric constructions of cohomological invariants

 Let $G$ be a semisimple algebraic group over a field $F$.
 In general, a cohomological invariant of $G$-torsors of degree $n$ with values in a Galois-module $M$ is a transformation of functors $H_{\et}^1(-,G)\to H_{\et}^n(-,M)$ from the category of field extensions of $F$ to the category of pointed sets (see \cite[31.B]{Inv}).

 \begin{ntt}[Tits algebras and the Picard group] In his celebrated article \cite{Ti71} Jacques Tits introduced invariants of degree $2$, called nowadays the {\it Tits algebras}.

 There exists a construction of Tits algebras based on the Hochschild--Serre spectral sequence.
-For a smooth variety $X$ over $F$ one has where $X_{\sep}=X\times\Fsep$ and $\mathcal{F}$ is an \'etale sheaf.
+For a smooth variety $X$ over $F$ one has where $\Gamma$ is the absolute Galois group, $X_{\sep}=X\times\Fsep$ and $\mathcal{G}$ is an \'etale sheaf.
 The induced $5$-term exact sequence is